How to comment your code

 Personally, though, I believe that as with everything in software development, we have tools at our disposal that we can choose to use or not.
 When we do utilize the said tools and end up misusing them, however, we may very well cause mishaps.

 Comments are there to offer better clarity to readers, our teammates, and our future selves... and sometimes, even to our IDE.
+As a matter of fact, I had a chat with Arcanys co-founder Fred Joye about this very topic in his podcast.
+Click below to listen.

 Code is design